History of the Middle East: Syrian civil war and the Islamic State (2011–present)

 There was an international military campaign against IS in Iraq and Syria from 2013 to 2017, which fed into the Syrian civil war.
-The U.S.—under Obama and Donald Trump (in his first term from 2017 to 2021)—and a coalition of Arab countries bombed IS; Russia bombed IS and unrelated Syrian rebel groups, falsely claiming they [Russia] were mostly targeting IS.
+The U.S. and a coalition of Arab countries bombed IS; Russia bombed IS and unrelated Syrian rebel groups, falsely claiming they [Russia] were mostly targeting IS.
 The U.S. allied with Kurdish-aligned forces such as the Syrian Democratic Forces.
 Turkey and the Kurds continued their decades-long war with each other, while both were allied with the U.S. and fighting IS.
 Turkey backed Syrian rebels along the Syria–Turkey border, and the Turkish military directly occupied part of northern Syria in 2016 to fight IS and the Kurds.
 IS was thus fighting three simultaneous fronts: al-Assad, Kurds, and Turkey, as well as each of their allies.

 Outnumbered, IS lost control of three major cities: Aleppo, Raqqa, and Deir al-Zour.
 The group was "effectively defeated" by 2018.
 In 2018, Israel targeted Iranian soldiers stationed in Syria.
 Abu Bakr al-Baghdadi died in Syria in 2019, when he committed suicide amidst an attack on him by U.S. forces.
 While the original IS organization declined, a branch of IS based in south-central Asia, named Islamic State – Khorasan Province, became more powerful in the 2020s.